TransatAR-Dev-Team/TranslatAR/README.md

 6. The `ollama` service returns the generated summary to the `summarization-service`.

-7. The `summarization-service` forwards the summary back to the `backend`.
+7. The `summarization-service` forwards the summary back to `backend`.

-8. The backend returns the summary to the web portal.
+8. `backend` returns the summary to the web portal.

-9. The web portal UI updates to display the generated summary.
+9. The `web-portal` UI updates to display the generated summary.

 ### Demo clean up